whoozle/android-file-transfer-linux/README.md

 ./qt/android-file-transfer
 ```

-### Installing binary package on OS X / macOS
+### Installing binary package on macOS
 There is a binary package that can be installed via Homebrew:
- * First [install brew](https://brew.sh) if you don't have it already installed.
+ * First, install [`brew`](https://brew.sh) if you don't have it already installed.
- * Then the stable package may be installed via:
+ * Then, the stable package may be installed via:

  ```shell
 brew install homebrew/cask/whoozle-android-file-transfer
  ```
- * Nighlty build may be installed via;
+ * The nightly build may be installed via:

  ```shell
 brew install homebrew/cask-versions/whoozle-android-file-transfer-nightly
  ```

- * Please note: they are in conflict, so please make sure to uninstall it when you want switch between stable and nightly.
+ * Please note: Stable and nightly are in conflict, so please make sure to uninstall one of them when you want to switch between stable and nightly.

-### Building app package on OS X / macOS
+### Building app package on macOS

 You'll need Qt installed to build the GUI app.
-Here are the build instructions with qt5 from homebrew (`brew install qt5`):
+Here are the build instructions with Qt5 from Homebrew (`brew install qt5`):

 ```shell
 mkdir build